Things to Do in Tampa, Florida

 Tampa, Florida

-Just a quick 30-minute drive from the white-sand beaches of Clearwater and St. Pete, I discovered Tampa’s vibrant mix of attractions: thrilling rides at Busch Gardens, fascinating exhibits at the Florida Aquarium, leisurely strolls through historic Ybor City with its cigar shops and Latin cafés, and a magical sunset cruise along the bay.
-I stayed at the 3-star DoubleTree by Hilton Tampa Rocky Point Waterfront for four nights and I was captivated by the city’s seamless blend of cultural depth, outdoor adventures, and chic comfort.
+Just a quick 30-minute drive from the white-sand beaches of Clearwater and St. Pete, we love Tampa’s awesome mix of attractions: thrilling rides at Busch Gardens, fascinating exhibits at the Florida Aquarium, leisurely strolls through historic Ybor City with its cigar shops and Latin cafés, and a magical sunset cruise along the bay.
+I stayed at the 3-star DoubleTree by Hilton Tampa Rocky Point Waterfront for four nights on my recent road trip and I was captivated by the city’s seamless blend of cultural depth, outdoor adventures, and chic comfort.
 Here are my favorite attractions I think you’ll love too.

 Ride Thrills and See Wildlife at Busch Gardens Tampa

-Busch Gardens Tampa was a full-sensory experience, thrilling, colorful, and surprisingly immersive.
-My son said it was the most fun he ever had!
+This place was a full-sensory experience, thrilling, colorful, and surprisingly immersive.
+My son said it was the most fun he'd ever had!
 I came for the roller coasters (Iron Gwazi will absolutely wake up your soul), but we stayed longer than I expected, drawn into the animal habitats and African-inspired landscapes.

 • Location: 10165 McKinley Dr, Tampa, FL